xfnty/xfnty.github.io/content/posts/practice-ring.md

 code before doing any design.

-In this series of short posts I'd like to work on my shortcomings by making tiny projects while focusing on being more precise and efficient.
+In this series of short posts I'd like to work on my shortcomings by making tiny projects while focusing on being more intentional, precise and efficient.

 ---